Victor-Osei/TMP_Assessment/README.md

 ### 4. Modeling

+Built predictive model using Random Forest(RF).
+Evaluated using metrics like accuracy, precision, recall, and F1-score.

+* Key Predictors: Call duration, contact type, and prior campaign outcomes.

+* Successful Client Profiles: Middle-aged individuals with moderate balances and successful prior contacts.

-A classification model was developed to predict the target variable (`y`) indicating whether a client will subscribe to a term deposit.
+The RF model was developed to predict the target variable (`y`) indicating whether a client will subscribe to a term deposit.

 **Model Performance Metrics:**
 - **Accuracy:** 1.00 (100%)